Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step2.md

     hsi close_hw_design [hsi current_hw_design]
     ```

+    You can save the hsi commands in a gen_dt.tcl file and use `xsct gen_dt.tcl` to execute it.
+If you type these commands in XSCT console directly, you can close XSCT console after the generation completes.

 3. Compile the dtsi to dtbo.

+    Run the following command in the shell with PetaLinux environment.

     ```bash
     dtc -@ -O dtb -o pl.dtbo pl.dtsi
     ```

+    > Note: `dtc` is device tree compiler.
+For more info about dtc, please check its [man page](http://manpages.ubuntu.com/manpages/trusty/man1/dtc.1.html) and [source code](https://git.kernel.org/pub/scm/utils/dtc/dtc.git/tree/README?h=main).